DEWALT vs Westinghouse

 Expert Analysis

-Westinghouse holds a clear advantage over DEWALT across every scoring category in this generator comparison.
-With an average overall score of 7.0 compared to DEWALT's 4.8, Westinghouse delivers stronger results in value (6.9 vs 3.6), quality (5.5 vs 3.9), practical performance (6.1 vs 4.2), and features (6.5 vs 2.7).
-Westinghouse also earns a Tier A reliability rating at 95 out of 100, while DEWALT sits in Tier B with a 75 out of 100 reliability score.
+Westinghouse holds a clear advantage over DEWALT across every scoring category in this comparison.
+With an average overall score of 7.0 compared to DEWALT's 5.0, Westinghouse outperforms in value (7.0 vs 4.2), build quality (5.5 vs 3.9), practical features (6.1 vs 4.2), and feature set (6.5 vs 2.7).
+Westinghouse also earns a Tier A reliability rating with a score of 95 out of 100, while DEWALT sits in Tier B at 75 out of 100.

 The difference in catalog size is equally notable.
-Westinghouse offers 54 published generator models (53 scored), giving buyers a wide range of options across wattage classes, fuel types, and use cases.
-DEWALT, by contrast, lists just 9 published models with 8 scored, which significantly limits the choices available to consumers.
-In head-to-head matchups across multiple categories, Westinghouse's top models consistently outscore their DEWALT counterparts, sometimes by substantial margins.
-The best overall models illustrate this gap well: Westinghouse's iGen8200TFc scores 8.2, while DEWALT's DXGNR8000 manages a 6.2.
+Westinghouse publishes 54 generator models (53 scored), giving buyers a wide range of options across wattage classes, fuel types, and use cases.
+DEWALT, by contrast, offers just 9 published models with 8 scored.
+This limited selection means DEWALT buyers have far fewer choices when trying to match a generator to specific power needs.

 Key Differences